helloryuko/luaswift/README.md

 Simple web tool that replaces calls to global functions with calls to local functions and generates a single line of local variable assignments at the top

+Try it out here: https://rjukankukan.github.io/luaswift

-Fixed goto parsing, changed lua version to LuaJIT, fixed neverlose compatibility and updated luaparse.
+Fixed goto parsing, changed lua version to LuaJIT, fixed Neverlose compatibility and updated luaparse.

 If you encounter any bugs, please contact me in [Telegram](https://t.me/run1t).